programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 curl -o sdp-metadata.xml http://localhost/api/saml/metadata
 ```

 Upload the downloaded file **sdp-metadata.xml** to the testing service ([https://samltest.id/upload.php](https://samltest.id/upload.php)).
 The test system replies with _We successfully parsed and saved your metadata file.
-We now trust you._&#x20;
+We now trust you._

 #### Test Connection